9th November 2020, world news goes into overdrive.

 What about the other benefits of providing good quality air?

-Health and wellbeing: If we stop the spread of these viruses around the office and reduce employee absenteeism by 5-20% what a benefit that would be!
-Improving health and wellbeing of the people within the office allows them to feel better throughout their day which in turn improves concentration and productivity.
+Health and wellbeing: If we can stop the spread of these viruses around the office and reduce employee absenteeism by 5-20%, imagine what a benefit that would be!
+In addition, improving the health and wellbeing of people in the office helps them feel better throughout the day.
+Which, in turn boosts their concentration and overall productivity.

-Environmental impact: In June 2019, the UK government became the first major economy to pass a net zero emissions law.
-The target will bring all greenhouse gas emissions to net zero by 2050.
-Building HVAC systems contribute roughly 25-35 percent of the energy bill.
+Environmental impact: In June 2019, the UK government became the first major economy to pass a net zero emissions law, setting a target to bring all greenhouse gas emissions to net zero by 2050.
+At the same time, it’s important to note that building HVAC systems contribute roughly 25-35 percent of the energy bill.
+This highlights a key area where improvements can make a significant difference.
 There is also the ability to obtain BREEAM® and LEED® credits in multiple categories as well as tax credits and incentives.

 Energy and maintenance savings: The original and main reason for the UV-C technology has been to provide savings on energy and maintenance costs, which provided a return on investment within 12-24 months.
-This is achieved by keeping the coils free from mould and biofilm.
-The more efficient your systems run the less energy is consumed to achieve the same output.
+Keeping the coils free from mould and biofilm achieves this.
+The more efficiently your systems run, the less energy you consume to achieve the same output.

 Sustainability: The more efficient the HVAC system runs, the units and parts within them last longer.
 Maintenance visits once again become maintenance visits and NOT fault, find, repair and replace visits.

-Our UV-C partner, E-Co are a Carbon Trust, accredited supplier, meaning they have undergone an independent accreditation process to demonstrate their skills and experience in delivering low energy, high performing solutions.
-We can make a difference, we can get through this and come out the other side better, forgetting the term ‘The New Normal’ and the year 2020.
+Our UV-C partner, E-Co, holds Carbon Trust accreditation.
+This means an independent body has assessed their skills and experience in delivering low-energy, high-performing solutions.
+We can make a difference, we can get through this and come out the other side better.
+In addition, forgetting the term ‘The New Normal’ and the year 2020.

 If you have a project you’d like to discuss, please contact us.